kolorafa/PremiumProxy/README.md

 # PremiumProxy - Fight piracy by giving legal players something more!

+# No longer Works, mojang changed their servers config

 Old bukkit text, not exacly describing plugin:

     This is something that you see for the first time, without anycraftbukkit modifications!